didi10384/MetaBMF/README.md

-# MetaBMF: A Fast Algorithm for Large-scale Reference-free Metagenomic Studies
+# MetaBMF: A Scalable Algorithm for Large-scale Reference-free Metagenomic Studies

 MetaBMF is a fast algorithm for large-scale reference-free metagenomic studies.
 The pipeline outputs all binned species in multiple metagenomic samples and their estimated relative abundances.
 A test dataset with 6 microbial species is used to illustrate the MetaBMF pipeline.
 The data is available at https://figshare.com/articles/test-data_zip/3491951